Leave a Planned Gift

 Retirement Plans

 Tax-deferred accounts, such as 401(k)s or 403(b)s, are often the most advantageous assets to donate to charity if you have charitable intentions while also planning to leave gifts to family or friends.
-These accounts have "embedded taxes," meaning that when they are gifted to a charity, no taxes are owed.
-However, if these accounts are passed on to family or friends, they will be responsible for paying the taxes, which can result in unnecessary tax consequences and reduce the overall value of their inheritance.
+These accounts have "embedded taxes," meaning that no taxes are owed when they are gifted to a charity.
+However, suppose these accounts are passed on to family or friends.
+In that case, they will be responsible for paying the taxes, which can result in unnecessary tax consequences and reduce the overall value of their inheritance.

 "We're in the fourth quarter of our lives and want no regrets. we don't want to wish we had done something and realize it's too late. so, that thinking spurred as to get our ducks in order and think about the important things."